 Now I know Vince has trouble when his routine is messed up, but that's no excuse to not do work or be defiant.
-John and I spoke to Vince and punished him accordingly, but nothing seemed to help.
+So I spoke to Vince and punished him accordingly, but it didn't help.
 Day four rolled around and the substitute pulled John aside to explain that not only had Vincent been defiant, he'd kicked her chair and called her "fat."

 *Shame-induced heart attack*

 My son was aggressive with both his words and actions?!
 NOOOOOO... it has been so long since he's acted out in this way.
 I felt awful for the sub who was obviously having a tough time controlling him, and I felt doubly awful that my son was responsible for saying something that was potentially hurtful to her.

 I was angry with Vince - angrier than I think I've ever been.
 John was upset, too, and neither of us knew what to do to punish him properly.
 We'd never had him do something so offensive.
 So the entire way home, I was trying to come up with a punishment that fit the crime.
 I settled on a good old-fashioned written apology letter.